 9. Cosmic Radiation Shield

-Life in mars is expected to pose a great risk to the health of those who will visit it since there is exposure to radiation from cosmic rays.
-The extent of the effects posed to human beings on exposure to galactic cosmic rays is not clearly known but it is known to increase the risk of cancer.
+Life on Mars is expected to pose a significant risk to the health of those who will visit it since there is exposure to radiation from cosmic rays.
+The extent of the effects posed to human beings upon exposure to galactic cosmic rays is not clearly known, but it is known to increase the risk of cancer.

 To protect humans, human waste, together with water and food, can be put in bags and used as a shield against radiation.
 This will be lined on the space shuttle used in interplanetary travels.